 An OSPF network can be divided into sub-domains called areas.
-An area is a logical collection of OSPF networks, routers, and links that have the same area identification..
+An area is a logical collection of OSPF networks, routers, and links that have the same area identification.
 A router within an area must maintain a topological database for the area to which it belongs.
-The router doesn't have detailed information about network topology outside of its area, thereby reducing the size of its database.
+The router does not have detailed information about network topology outside of its area, which thereby reduces the size of its database.

 Each OSPF network that is divided into different areas must follow these rules:

 A backbone area - which combines a set of independent areas into a single domain - must exist.

 Each non-backbone area must be directly connected to the backbone area (though this connection might be a simple logical connection through a virtual link).

 The backbone area must not be partitioned - divided into smaller pieces - under any failure conditions, such as link or router down events.

 Caution: Some of the routers in your network can have partial routing information, which negatively compromises your network if you do not follow these rules.

 Areas are identified by an area ID.
 Cisco IOS® software supports area IDs expressed in IP address format or decimal format, for example, area 0.0.0.0 is equal to area 0.
 If there are multiple areas in your network, you need to name the backbone area "area 0".
 Since this backbone connects the areas in your network, it must be a contiguous area.
 If the backbone is partitioned, parts of the autonomous system will be unreachable, and you will need to configure virtual links to repair the partition.